sandyroyme/multitenant-ingestion/multitenant_ingestion-kafka/README.md

 python manage.py runserver
 ```

-The application will be available at `http://localhost:80
+The application will be available at `http://localhost:80000`

-### 2the Kafka Consumer Service
+### 7. The Kafka Consumer Service

 In a separate terminal: This is a custom Django command created